-Instead of giving up your high potential business idea when your cold-calling effort failed you, you get into email marketing because that is just a failure in tactic.
+Instead of giving up your potential business idea when your cold-calling effort failed you, you get into email marketing because that is just a failure in tactic.
 Instead of hiring top notch developers to work on your imitated social media site that is 99.9 percent identical to Facebook, except the name of it, work on creating and validating new ideas.

 Failure in tactic is a problem of WHAT.
 This type of failure usually happens when you do the wrong thing or take an action that doesn’t work (if it has not right or wrong in the context).